r5valkyrie/docs/docs/mrvn-radiant.md

 Holding SHIFT and right click dragging in the 3D viewport creates a marquee selection (rectangular selection).

 Holding SHIFT and clicking multiple Entities creates a multi-selection.

+# Chapter 5: Materials

+## What Are Materials?

+Materials represent packages of data that affect the look and often the sounds and various other properties of an object.
+They reference various texture maps, shaders and material properties such as surface properties.

+## How To Apply Materials To World Geometry

+In order to apply materials to world geometry, select the geo brush, browse inside your Texture Inspector for the Material / Texture you want to apply (open folders and sub-folders with double left click), select the geometry brush and then double-click the Material in the Texture Inspector window.
+Note: the previews only show albedo / diffuse maps but the materials include all other texture maps used.

+# Chapter 6: Decals

+## What Are Decals?

+## How To Apply Decals To World Geometry

 # Chapter 7: The Terrain Tool